Future Designers • June 26 to August 14, 2026 • Fridays

 Purpose

-To connect emotional expression in art with the practical work of accessibility design, showing that great design serves people with different abilities.
+To connect emotional expression in art with accessibility design—showing that great design serves people with different abilities—while building artistic skills.

 Class summary

-• Share emotion-based artworks and practice reading feelings from images.
+• Share emotion-based artworks and practice reading feelings from images, using techniques such as digital illustration and exploring different art styles.

-• Introduce accessibility: designing tools for blind, visually impaired, deaf, or colorblind users.
+• Introduce accessibility: designing tools for blind, visually impaired, deaf, or colorblind users, with techniques to make designs more inclusive.

 • Brainstorm smart canes, emergency alert systems, and tools that translate color into sound, light, or vibration.

-• Practice simplifying interfaces so they can be used safely with minimal instructions.
+• Practice simplifying interfaces so they can be used safely with minimal instructions, applying techniques that enhance usability.

 • Look at existing tools and discuss how they could be improved for real people.